Advertising Code for Cosmetic Products (RCP) 2023

 c.
 Child: individual of 12 and younger.

-2. General Conditions
+2. General requirements

-The following conditions apply to claims:
+The following requirements apply to claims:

 Paragraph 1

-Claims that state that the product has been authorized or approved by a competent authority within the European Union are not allowed.
+Claims that state the product has been authorized or approved by a competent authority within the European Union are not allowed.

 Paragraph 2